Protect your new iPad with these great cases

 Fits with Smart Cover: ESR Rebound

-This simple TPU shell covers the back of your iPad, while still be compatible with Apple's Smart Cover or Smart Keyboard.
+This simple TPU shell covers the back of your iPad, allowing it to remain compatible with Apple's Smart Cover or Smart Keyboard.

 Carry all your accessories: tomtoc Portfolio Case

-Carry around your iPad and all your accessories at the same time, with enough pouches for your power brick, cables, and Apple Pencil.
+Carry around your iPad and all your accessories simultaneously, with enough pouches for your power brick, cables, and Apple Pencil.

 Keyboards are great for iPad

-I would highly suggest that anyone looking to get a case for your new iPad should take a look at one with a keyboard.
-It lets you type on your iPad as if it were a laptop all while protecting your iPad when ts not in use.
+I would highly suggest that anyone looking to get the best iPad 10.2 cases should take a look at one with a keyboard.
+It lets you type on your iPad as if it were a laptop, all while protecting your iPad when it's not in use.
+Apple's Smart Keyboard is a simple option that offers both light protection and a sleek look.

-Apple's Smart Keyboard is a simple option that you can order right away when you get your new iPad, making it a solid contender for anyone looking to buy; however, the Logitech Slim Folio is an amazing case.
-Although it won't ship for the new iPad until November, the protection and versatility it offers really takes your iPad to a whole new level.

-Of course, if you don't like keyboard cases, and just want something that will cover up your iPad while you're carrying it around, the MoKo Smart Shell is simple and effective.
+Of course, if you don't like keyboard cases and just want something that will cover up your iPad while you're carrying it around, the MoKo Smart Shell is simple and effective.
 It has the auto sleep/wake feature of the iPad screen, so you don't have to worry about the screen once you close it.
 Plus, unlike Apple's Smart Cover, it actually covers the back of the iPad too.

 We may earn a commission for purchases using our links.
 Learn more.